 If the EEC provides in the EAS discovery request the EAS selection request indicator, the EES selects EAS satisfying the EAS discovery filter or based on other information (e.g. ECSP policy) as described above (if no EAS discovery filter received), and then provides the selected EAS information to the EEC in the discovered EAS list of EAS discovery response.

-NOTE 8: Without EAS selection request indication, the EES handling is as per R17 procedure.
+NOTE 9: Without EAS selection request indication, the EES handling is as per R17 procedure.

+If the tunnel information is received, the EES additionally takes it into consideration in identifying EAS(s).
+If no tunnel information is received, the EES checks whether N6/SGi tunnel is used.
+If N6/SGi tunnel (e.g. L2TP) is used by 3GPP core network, the EES additionally takes the obtained tunnel information from 3GPP core network (via NEF user plane path management service as described in 3GPP TS 23.501 [2], clause 5.6.7) into consideration in identifying EAS(s).
+For instance, the IP address(es) of identified EAS(s) needs to be topologically close to the IP address of the tunnel server.

 3. If the processing of the request was successful, the EES sends an EAS discovery response to the EEC, which includes information about the discovered EASs and Instantiable EAS Information.
 For discovered EASs, this includes endpoint information.
 Depending on the EAS discovery filters received in the EAS discovery request, the response may include additional information regarding matched capabilities, e.g. service permissions levels, KPIs, AC locations(s) that the EASs can support, ACR scenarios supported by the EAS, etc. The EAS discovery response may contain a list of EASs and Instantiable EAS Information.
 This list may be based on EAS discovery filters containing a Geographical or Topological Service Area, e.g. a route, included in the EAS discovery request by the EEC.
 When the discovered EAS is for a certain application group, then the Application Group ID is also included in the response message.
 If the discovered EAS is registered to another EES, then the EES endpoint of the EES where the discovered EAS is registered is also included in the response message.